pegi3s/auto-p2docking-docs/source/modules_3_active_and_passive_sites_selection.rst

 cport_like
 -------------

-This module.
+This module allows the identification of active and passive sites in protein sequences.
 It uses code forked from the repository located at https://github.com/haddocking/cport, and this is the reason behind its name.
-The code allows to do the automated submission of PDB files to the  ⁠
-SCRIBER [82], SPPIDER [139], PSIVER [83], ISPRED4 [140] and ScanNet [170] servers.
+The code allows to do the automated submission of PDB files to the SCRIBER (http://biomine.cs.vcu.edu/servers/SCRIBER/), SPPIDER (https://sppider.cchmc.org/), PSIVER (https://psiver.mizuguchilab.org/PSIVER/), ISPRED4 (https://ispred4.biocomp.unibo.it/welcome/default/index) and ScanNet (http://bioinfo3d.cs.tau.ac.il/ScanNet/) servers.

 Example: